 When you build the image, reference the credentials file.
 Note that the period

-specifies the current directory as the build context: -
+.specifies the current directory as the build context: -

 Run the image as usual.
 For example:

-.Please note that this example utilizes the default NGINX setup.
+docker run redis-with-nginx-test.Please note that this example utilizes the default NGINX setup.
 Additional NGINX configurations are needed for a usable app.